callstack/react-native-builder-bob/docs/pages/esm.md

 The `exports` field is used by Node.js 12+, modern browsers and tools to determine the correct entry point.
 The entrypoint is specified in the `.` key and will be used when the library is imported or required directly (e.g. `import 'my-library'` or `require('my-library')`).

-Here, we specify 2 conditions:
+Here, we specify 3 conditions:

+- `source`: A custom condition used by `react-native-builder-bob` to determine the source file for the library.
 - `types`: Used for the TypeScript definitions.
 - `default`: Used for the actual JS code when the library is imported or required.